Donald-Dinerman/Undergraduate-Research/README.md

 advising recommendations.

-We designed predictive models using random forests that takes in a student's academic history and predicts their future course performance.
+We designed predictive models using random forests that take in students' academic history and predicts their future course performance.

 Our dataset includes course performance data